kevinbirch/sched/README.md

 ![initial window](https://raw.github.com/kevinbirch/sched/master/images/sched-reminder.png)

-To create a new reminder, simply enter the description, hit the return key and you're done.
+To create a new reminder, simply enter the description, hit the return key and you're done!

 Reminder items require at least a description, all of the other settings are optional or defaulted.
 If you want to set a due date, tab to the second field and enter a date and time string such as: